crizmorais/paper_euroleague_players/README.md

 ## 5. Disclaimer

 There are probably several ways to do the same process proposed above, faster and even more efficiently.
-Even so, we believe that sharing the work done, can serve as a starting point for those who want to do something similar.
+Even so, we believe that sharing the work done can serve as a starting point for those who want to do something similar.